 Program Outcomes

-9) Ability to have up-to-date knowledge of general and professional issues.
+8) Is aware of career management and lifelong learning issues.
 1 1 1 1 1 1

 Course - Learning Outcomes